 Real estate investors often rely on the 1% rule.
 The 1% rule of property investing is a guideline that determines whether an investment property’s price is reasonable against the amount of gross income it will produce.
 The monthly rent for a possible investment must be equal to or greater than 1% of the purchase price to satisfy the 1% rule.
 Typically it is hard to find rental properties meeting the 1% rule in most hot markets.

 If we live in a decent market and leverage our human capital, relocating somewhere else because of our investing goals may not be ideal.
 Fortunately, with long-distance real estate investing, we can stay where we are and utilize our liquid net worth to build up our real estate portfolio.

+There are several real estate investment risks so one should have an appropriate risk mitigation plan in place.
 Investing in long-distance real estate is an intelligent decision if we want to minimize risk, maximize our portfolio, and have a more extensive selection of properties to choose from.
 When comparing real estate vs stocks, one of the most significant drawbacks is the lack of diversification in real estate investments.

 Investing just $100 in stocks gives you access to thousands of the best companies in the world since you can buy an index fund on a platform like M1Finance.
 Feel free to read my M1Finance review on how to buy.

 Since real estate is expensive, you can, in the best case, buy only a limited number of properties and can’t diversify efficiently.
 Geographic location risk is a significant factor in real estate.
 To avoid having all your eggs in one basket, investing across several geographies and states is always better.

 If you want to treat your real estate investment like a business, your primary goal should be profit maximization.
 Evaluate your expenses and compare them against the rental income.
 One of the most significant expenses with rentals is property taxes.
 One can apply all the tax-saving strategies yet pay a massive chunk due to changing local and state government policies.